-These pages showcase “waste prevention” ideas, and some examples of what local authorities and communities in Ireland are doing.
+These pages showcase “circular economy” ideas, and some examples of what local authorities and communities in Ireland are doing to improve sustainability.

-From its inception, the Local Authority Prevention Network (LAPN) has been working with local communities to support waste prevention.
-Now we are making available to Tidy Towns Committees and Other Community Groups, many different examples and case studies of waste prevention initiatives in the community.
+From its inception, the Local Authority Prevention Network (LAPN) has been working with local communities to support sustainability.

 The award is open to ANY community group (not just Tidy Towns).